mbabynames search ✿

 Bellamy Owen

-Bellamy means "noble and strong".
+Bellamy means "fine friend".
 Owen means "young warrior".
-The pairing gives the name a layered quality: noble and strong on one side, young warrior on the other.
+The pairing gives the name a layered quality: fine friend on one side, young warrior on the other.
 At 3 syllables, Bellamy needs a shorter middle to stay balanced.
 Owen does that.

 Bellamy Violet

-Bellamy carries the meaning "noble and strong" while Violet brings "purple flower".
+Bellamy carries the meaning "fine friend" while Violet brings "purple flower".
 Said together, Bellamy Violet has both weight and warmth.
 At 3 syllables, Bellamy needs a shorter middle to stay balanced.
 Violet does that.

 Bellamy Dahlia